© 19 June 2022 by Michael A. Kohn

 Bayes starts with a statement of the problem.
 Next, he provides 7 definitions, including the definition of “inconsistent” (disjoint) events, “contrary” (complementary) events, and independent events.
 In Definition 5, he defines the probability of an event as the ratio of its expected value to the value realized if the event occurs.

 This introductory material might be considered the first textbook coverage of the definitions, axioms, and basic rules of probability theory.
 Richard Price’s introductory letter says, “Mr Bayes has thought fit to begin his work with a brief demonstration of the general laws of chance.
 His reason for doing this… was not merely that his reader might not have the trouble of searching elsewhere for the principles on which he has argued, but because he did not know whither to refer him for a clear demonstration of them.”
-De Moivre’s “Doctrine of Chances” (1718, 1738, and 1756) is sometimes called the first probability textbook, but if Bayes thought it provided a clear demonstration of the “general laws of chance”, he would have known “whither to refer” the reader.
+De Moivre’s “Doctrine of Chances” (1718, 1738, and 1756) is sometimes called the first probability textbook.
+Price’s letter refers to De Moivre as “the great improver of this part of mathematics” and cites “The Doctrine of Chances” twice, but if it provided a clear demonstration of the “general laws of chance”, Bayes would have known “whither to refer” the reader.

 $$a^n + na^{n-1}b + \frac{n(n-1)}{2}a^{n-2}{b^2} + \frac{n(n-1)(n-2)}{3 \cdot 2}a^{n-3}{b^3} +… + nab^{n-1} + b^n ,$$